gusztavvargadr/packer/README.md

 $ .\ci.ps1 build w16s-virtualbox-base
 ```

 This will trigger the Packer build process, which usually requires only patience.
 Depending on the selected configuration, a few minutes or hours later, the build output will be created, in this case in the `build/w16s/virtualbox-base/output` directory in the root of your clone.
-Native virtual machine images like this can now be directly imported into the respective virtualization provider.
+Virtual machine images like this can now be directly imported into the respective virtualization provider.

-[Building a native virtual machine image]: #building-a-native-virtual-machine-image
+[Building a virtual machine image]: #building-a-virtual-machine-image

 [GitCloneRecursive]: https://stackoverflow.com/a/4438292